 We moved to Sitka from Annette Island in 1976.
 I began as a volunteer in 1981 — before the station was even on the air.
 So yes, I may have left Sitka in 1990, but I’ve supported Raven Radio ever since.
 And before that, I worked and volunteered there for eight years.

 That place shaped me.
 It gave me a sense of purpose, a community, outside of high school the station was a kind of creative oxygen I didn’t even know I needed.
 It taught me how to listen.
-How to tell stories.
-How to show up.
+How to tell better stories.
+What audio production was.
 And it made such a lasting impact on my life that I’m coming back home to make a film about it.
 And I’m in, for all the same reasons I fell in love with it in the ’80s, and because those reasons are still alive and well today.

 I still have several more people to sit down with, which is great, the ones keeping the lights on now, and the ones who helped launch this thing back in 1981.
 The builders.
 The caretakers.
 The voices behind the voices.